 Mr. Church's remains a supervisor until his Jan.
 3 swearing-in for his new position, which is why he participated in the Dec.
-14 vote by the Board of Supervisors, Mr. Wilson said.
+14 vote, Mr. Wilson said.

 The normally five-member board will be up to its full quota after Jan 3, when newly elected Supervisor Don Horsley is also sworn in.
 Mr. Horsley takes over from former supervisor and now Assemblyman Rich Gordon and will represent District 3, which includes Menlo Park, Atherton, Woodside and Portola Valley.

 The all-mail special election, estimated to cost $1.1 million, is the less costly of the two options the supervisors had before them.
 An election with polling places would have cost the county another $500,000, Mr. Wilson said.